Can Snow Damage Your Roof?

 Hire A Professional Roofer For An Annual Inspection

 There are some roof maintenance tasks you can perform yourself, but major work should be left to the professionals.
 Experts not only ensure your safety but also give you peace of mind knowing that everything is properly checked and repaired.

 Does Insurance Cover Damage To Roof From Snow?

 This depends on your homeowner’s insurance policy, but most insurers do cover roof collapse caused by the weight of ice, snow, or sleet.
 However, a roof that was previously in bad shape or damaged may not be covered, so it’s best to keep your roof well-maintained.
 Apart from damage from snow, sleet, and ice, a standard home insurance policy will also cover damage to your personal belongings caused by roof collapse.

 Who has the time to call insurance?
 No one.

-Why Choose RoofTec Precision Exteriors to Repair Your Snow-Damaged Roof?
+Why Choose RoofTec Precision Exteriors To Repair Your Snow-Damaged Roof?

 RoofTec Precision Exteriors has been in the roof repair and maintenance space for over 30 years.
 We are fully licensed, bonded and insured, and also OSHA certified.

-Furthermore, we are long-standing members of the National Roofing Contractors Association, the Better Business Bureau, and the National Women in Roofing organizations, and have earned the top GAF contractor’s certification.
+Furthermore, we are long-standing members of the National Roofing Contractors Association, the Better Business Bureau, and the National Women in Roofing organizations, and we have earned the top GAF contractor’s certification.